Review: Into Thin Air

 Climbing Mount Everest is no picnic.
 Even expert climbers are not entirely safe up there in the “death zone” above 26 000 feet.
 As one of many testaments of this, the frozen corpse of Scott Fischer is still up there on the mountain ridge today, fifteen years later.

 Also present on the mountain during those ill-fated days was the late Swedish adventurer Göran Kropp.
 About the same time as my first read of Into Thin Air, I read the book 8000+ about Kropp’s adventures.
-In 1996 he travelled by bicycle from Stockholm to the Base Camp at Mount Everest, and thus happened to be present during the events described by Krakauer.
+In 1996 he traveled by bicycle from Stockholm to the Base Camp at Mount Everest, and thus happened to be present during the events described by Krakauer.
 Kropp then swiftly proceeded to climb Everest without supplemental oxygen!
 This was an extraordinary feat and Krakauer describes how other climbers including Hall and Fischer were cheering at Göran on his epic struggle upwards.

 Since he happened to be in the area at the time, the tragic events are mentioned in his book as well.
 But even tough it is interesting to read about the disaster from another perspective, I think Krakauer’s book is far superior from a storyteller’s view.